 Why online privacy is important

-Protect your identity and personal privacy from theft
+You'll help to protect your identity and personal privacy from theft

-- Ensure computer privacy with virus protection software
+- Ensure computer privacy with virus protection software.

-- Use strong and unique passphrases or two-factor authentication
+- Use strong and unique passphrases or two-factor authentication.

 - Be careful who you hand your private payment details over to.
 Only use a reputable payment method like a credit card on a secure site, and never email your credit card details to anyone.

-- Consider a cyber security awareness program to keep you and your staff informed about good online privacy practices
+- Consider a cyber security awareness program to keep you and your staff informed about good online privacy practices.

 - Create and protect strong passphrases for all online business accounts.
 Only hand over these passphrases to senior members of your organisation.
-This helps to avoid business information accidentally falling into the wrong hands
+This helps to avoid business information accidentally falling into the wrong hands.

 - Ensure virus protection software is installed and up to date on all networked computers to protect your files and business information, including employee and customer databases.